agude/agude.github.io/_drafts/2020-03-01-date_science_money.md

 I was already familiar with **base salary**: what you're paid in semi-weekly paychecks in exchange for doing your job.
 It's what I thought of when I heard "This job pays $120,000 a year."
-But salary isn't everything for data scientists since we receive multiple other forms of compensation as well.
+But salary isn't everything for data scientists as we receive multiple other forms of compensation as well.

 Every offer I received paid a **yearly bonus** of 15-20% based on performance.
 Those were for data science and machine learning positions at standard tech